Lalgudi: Geography

-Lalgudi is a town located around 20 km from Tiruchirapalli on NH-227 Tiruchirapalli-Chidambaram.
+Lalgudi is located around 20 km from Tiruchirapalli on NH-227 Tiruchirapalli-Chidambaram.
 Lalgudi lies close to the Kollidam River.
 Ayyan Vaikal is the river passing through Lalgudi Muthuvathur Aiyanar kovil (dalmiapuram near).
 The Shiva temple in lalgudi is called as Saptharisheeswarar temple which is known for worship for any delay in marriages.
-Thiruvadhirai is celebrated in the tamil month Margazhi in this temple.
+Thiruvadhirai is celebrated in the Tamil month Margazhi in this temple.
 There is a big temple car festival which is famous among the local residents.
-Anbil mahamariamman, Divya Desam 004, Thiru Vadivazhagiya Nambi (Sundararaja) Perumal Temple, Thiru Anbil are other famous temples to this town.
+Anbil mahamariamman, Divya Desam 004, Thiru Vadivazhagiya Nambi (Sundararaja) Perumal Temple, Thiru Anbil are other famous temples in this town.

 Demographics

 Population

 In 2011, the population of Lalgudi was 23,740, with 11,755 males and 11,985 females.
 This gives a sex ratio of 1,019 females per 1,000 males.
 The population of Lalgudi grew by 1.4% from 2001, when it had a population of 23,405.
 Children make up about 10% of the population.
 The literacy rate in Lalgudi is 91.9%, with the male rate at 95.3% and female rate at 88.63%.
 This is much higher than the average in Tamil Nadu, which is about 80%.